 Lower Tier 2 capital consists of subordinated debt issued to financial institutions, subject to limits imposed by APRA based on Tier 1 capital.
 Repayment of this debt is subordinated to the claims of depositors and other creditors but ranks ahead of equity instruments.
-During the half year ended 30September 2010, the Group redeemed \$A260 million, repurchased \$A10 million and issued \$A826 million of subordinated debt instruments.
+During the half year ended 30 September 2011, the Group issued \$955 million, repurchased \$39 million, and redeemed \$302 million of subordinated debt instruments.
+Remaining movements related to changes in value as a result of foreign currency fluctuations.